Nickolay-Martynenko/GRB-X-Ray-Afterglow/dataset/README.md

     └─test
         └── features.csv        (174 entries)
 ```

-## `dataset/Data`
-The train, val and test samples created by `./utilities/make_dataset.py` script in various regimes:

-- `original.csv`: original basic lightcurves (timestamps, count rates and uncertainties) without rebinning
-- `features.csv`: lightcurve feature extraction approach
-- `padded.csv`: basic lightcurves rebinned to a uniform time grid in the decimal logarithm scale; missing values are padded
-- `interp.csv`: basic lightcurves rebinned to a uniform time grid in the decimal logarithm scale; missing values are linearly interpolated

-Additionally, a `GRBtable.csv` dataset is provided.
-It contains *Swift*-XRT analysis results semi-manually collected from the *Swift*-XRT repository (see below).

-## `dataset/SwiftXRT`
-Raw *Swift*-XRT GRB lightcurves repository[^2] data

-## `dataset/utilities`
-*Swift*-XRT data preprocessing utilities.
-Unless a specific user-defined preprocessing is needed, please use `./utilities/make_dataset.py`.
-Note that this is optional, since all the datasets are already created and can be found in `./Data` directory.

 [^1]: The feature exctraction procedure is close to that proposed by analogous Rust package [[docs]](https://docs.rs/light-curve-feature/latest/light_curve_feature/features/index.html) but has been tuned significantly to be appropriate for the GRB X-Ray afterglows analysis.
 See `FeatureExtractor` class in `./utilities/SwiftXRTpreprocessing.py` for details